Scaled Agile Framework (SAFe)

 Using these core values and principles will help your organization adopt and implement scaled agile practices and framework, setting you up for success.

-If you consider a typical cross-functional agile team, you will have developers, UX/UI designers, and testers (automated and manual).
-You may also have other specialized roles (e.g. database administrator (DBA), security engineer, performance engineer, etc.) depending on the nature of the project.
+If you consider a typical cross-functional agile team, there will often be a mix of developers, UX/UI designers, and testers (automated and manual).
+You may also have other specialized roles (e.g. database administrator, aka DBA), security engineer, performance engineer, etc.) depending on the nature of the project.

 Scaling to Team of Teams